gussf/go-bookstore/README.md

-# go-bookstore

-# A simple bookstore microservice
+## A simple bookstore microservice
-### Intended for learning communication protocols and database access in Go
+#### Intended for learning communication protocols and database access in Go